LIFE FOR WOMEN IN THE 19TH CENTURY

 Women in Britain gradually gained more rights during the 19th century.

 In 1865 Elizabeth Garrett Anderson (1836-1917) became the first British woman doctor.
 Elizabeth also became the first woman in Britain to become mayor of a town (Aldeburgh) in 1908.
-The first woman in Britain to qualify as a dentist was Lilian Murray in 1895.
+The first woman in Britain to qualify as a dentist was Lilian Lindsay in 1895.
 The first woman to qualify as an architect in Britain was Ethel Charles in 1898.

 In 1869 John Stuart Mill published his book The Subjection of Women, which demanded equal rights for women.